popolo-project/popolo-spec/specs/motion.md

   </tbody>
 </table>

 The range of the `session` property is not yet specified.
-The range of the `object` property is not specified, as it varies greatly across jurisdictions.

 <h1 id="serialization">4.
 Serialization</h1>